Alex Mascot Ikwechegh: Career

-Awards and recognition

 Ikwechegh received a chieftaincy title as Nkuma Dike Igbo Amaghi by Eze Igbo Ikeja, Lagos State, Nigeria.
-In 2018, he received Ndigbo Times Merit Award.
+In 2018, he received the Ndigbo Times Merit Award.

+In October 2024, Ikwechegh was arrested by the Nigerian police for allegedly assaulting a Bolt driver in Abuja while refusing to pay for a delivery service.
+He was caught on record saying he could make the "man disappear from the whole of Nigeria and nothing would happen".
+Following extensive public criticism, Ikwechegh apologised for his actions and said that he had reached a "respectful resolution" with the driver.
+The House of Representatives opened an ethics investigation into the incident.

 Personal life

 Ikwechegh was born and raised in Igbere, Abia State, Nigeria.
 His father was Mascot Ukandu Ikwechegh, a businessman and philanthropist.
 His mother was Eunice Uzaru Ikwechegh.